theme222/WeirdGunGameCalc/README.md

 -m, --method TEXT       Method to use for calculation (BRUTEFORCE, PRUNE) (Default: PRUNE) -i, --include TEXT ...
 Categories to include in the calculation (AR, Sniper, LMG, SMG, Shotgun, Weird) (REQUIRED)

 # This section is case sensitive (Technically everything is lol).
-Please use the exact name that is shown inside of the game.
+Please use the exact name that is shown inside of the game and surround it with qoutes like this "Arctic Warfare";
 --fb, --forceBarrel TEXT ...
 Force the calculator to use a specific barrel --fm, --forceMagazine TEXT ...
 Force the calculator to use a specific magazine --fg, --forceGrip TEXT ...
 Force the calculator to use a specific grip --fs, --forceStock TEXT ...
 Force the calculator to use a specific stock --fc, --forceCore TEXT ...
 Force the calculator to use a specific core

+--bb, --banBarrel TEXT ...
+Ban the calculator to use a list of barrels --bm, --banMagazine TEXT ...
+Ban the calculator to use a list of magazines --bg, --banGrip TEXT ...
+Ban the calculator to use a list of grips --bs, --banStock TEXT ...
+Ban the calculator to use a list of stocks --bc, --banCore TEXT ...
+Ban the calculator to use a list of cores

 --damage [FLOAT,FLOAT] Damage range to filter --damageMin FLOAT --damageMax FLOAT